solid-contrib/information/documentation/learning-linked-data.md

   syncMugshots()
   updater.addDownstreamChangeListener(doc, syncMugshots)
 This uses a handy function syncTableToArray, whcih comes with solid-ui, but is include here to be complete.
 Also, to encourage you to make UI which syncs in both directions, even if it isn't built into the framework you are using.
-So fiund a way that rdflib fits naturally with your favorite UI framework, if you have one.
+So find a way that rdflib fits naturally with your favorite UI framework, if you have one.
 See the Inrupt Solid documentation for some hints about using specific frameworks.

   function syncTableToArray (table, things, createNewRow) {
     let foundOne, row, i